-From historical museums to bustling city streets, San Jose has something for everyone.
+From historical museums to bustling city streets, San Jose has options to suit various interests.
 You can shop like a local at daily markets, drink the nation’s most popular coffee, and experience live music and rowdy nightlife.

 San Jose is also close to numerous iconic outdoor sites, including waterfalls, rainforests, and volcanoes.
 Most of these destinations are accessible via an easy trek in the car, making San Jose an excellent hub for tourists worldwide.

 Exploring Costa Rica’s largest city is sure to be filled with memories you’ll never forget.
-Whether you’re searching for the top things to do in San Jose or cool San Jose tourist attractions, this post has everything you’ll need to create the Costa Rican trip of a lifetime.
+Whether you are searching for the top things to do in San Jose or cool San Jose tourist attractions, this post has everything you’ll need to create the Costa Rican trip of a lifetime.

 Here are the top fun and best things to do in San Jose, Costa Rica.

-- Best & Fun Things to Do in San Jose, Costa Rica
+- Things to Do in San Jose, Costa Rica

 - 1. National Theater of Costa Rica

 - 7. Barrio Escalante

 - 9. Manuel Antonio National Park

 - 12. Monteverde Cloud Forest